OpenEvalProject/evals/manuscripts/elife-46275/v1/manuscript.md

 Altogether, our data show that global activation of Notch signaling inhibits the migration of parapineal cells, and that this is correlated with a decrease in the level of FGF signaling detected in the parapineal.
 Ectopic Notch signaling also decreases the number of gfi1ab+ and sox1a+ parapineal cells, a phenotype opposite to that observed in Notch loss-of-function contexts.

-## Decreasing FGF signaling rescues the parapineal migration defects in loss of Notch context while increasing FGF signaling aggravates it
+### Decreasing FGF signaling rescues the parapineal migration defects in loss of Notch context while increasing FGF signaling aggravates it

 Inhibiting or activating the Notch pathway results in reciprocal effects on FGF pathway activation in the parapineal, as seen by an increase or decrease in the number of Tg(dusp6:d2EGFP) expressing parapineal cells, respectively.
 Both contexts are also associated with defects in parapineal migration, suggesting that Notch-dependent control of FGF activation in parapineal cells is important for their collective migration.
 To investigate the link between Notch and FGF signaling further, we analyzed whether the migration phenotype observed in mib-/- mutants could be rescued by decreasing FGF signaling, using a pharmacological inhibitor of the FGF pathway (Mohammadi et al., 1997).
 We have previously shown that treating wild-type embryos with 10 µM SU5402 interferes with parapineal migration (Regan et al., 2009) and with the expression of the Tg(dusp6:d2EGFP) FGF reporter (Roussigné et al., 2018).
 Treating embryos with 5 µM SU5402, however, does not affect parapineal migration (Figure 4A–4B and F); the parapineal migrates in all SU5402 treated embryos (n = 31/31) as well as in all DMSO-treated control embryos (n = 32/32) (Figure 4F, purple versus blue dots).
 Using this suboptimal dose, parapineal migration was partially rescued in mib-/- embryos, with 19% of SU5402-treated mib-/- embryos showing mean parapineal position between −15 and +15 µm (n = 8/41) compared to 52% of DMSO treated mib-/- embryos (n = 16/31) (Figure 4C–4D and F, yellow versus orange dots; p-value=0.01).
 Thus, decreasing the level of FGF signaling activity can partially restore parapineal migration in a context where FGF activation is expanded supporting the hypothesis that Notch promotes parapineal migration through restricting FGF pathway activation.

 ![Figure 4.](https://cdn.elifesciences.org/articles/46275/elife-46275-fig4-v1.jpg)

-**Figure 4.:** (A–D) Confocal sections showing the expression of gfi1ab (red) merged with nuclei staining (gray) at 48 hpf in representative control sibling (A–B) or mib mutant embryos (-/-C–D) treated from 24 to 32 hpf with DMSO (A, C) or 5 µM SU5402 (B, D).
-Parapineal migration is not affected in controls embryos treated with 5 µM of SU5402 (A–B); in C-D, examples show a parapineal that failed to migrate in a DMSO treated mib mutant embryos (-/-C) or that migrated to the left in a SU5402 treated mib mutant embryos (-/-D).
+**Figure 4.:** (A–D) Confocal sections showing the expression of gfi1ab (red) merged with nuclei staining (gray) at 48 hpf in representative control sibling (A–B) or mib-/- mutant embryos (C–D) treated from 24 to 32 hpf with DMSO (A, C) or 5 µM SU5402 (B, D).
+Parapineal migration is not affected in controls embryos treated with 5 µM of SU5402 (A–B); in C-D, examples show a parapineal that failed to migrate in a DMSO treated mib-/- mutant embryos (C) or that migrated to the left in a SU5402 treated mib-/- mutant embryos (D).
 Embryo view is dorsal, anterior is up; epiphysis (white circle) and parapineal (yellow circle); scale bar = 10 µm.
-(E–F) Upper panel show a schematic of the SU5402 (or DMSO) treatment timeline (24–32 hpf) in control and mib mutant embryos.
-Dot plots showing the number (-/-E) and the mean position (F) of gfi1ab expressing parapineal (PP) cells at 48 hpf in control embryos treated with DMSO (light blue dots; n = 32) or with 5 µM SU5402 (dark blue dots, n = 31), and in mib mutant embryos treated with DMSO (orange dots, n = 31) or with SU5402 (yellow dots, n = 41).
-The number of -/-gfi1ab-positive cells is increased in mib mutants embryos, regardless of whether they were treated with SU5402 or DMSO (DMSO control versus DMSO -/-mib ** p-value=0.0042; SU5402 control versus SU5402 -/-,mib ** p-value=0.0086, Welch t-test).
-The parapineal fails to migrate in 52% of DMSO treated -/-,mib mutant embryos (PP mean position between −15 µm to +15 µm, gray-shaded area), and this proportion decreases to 19% of SU5402 treated -/-mib mutant embryos; p-value=0.0139 on a Chi-square test and p=0.0103 on a Welch t-test on absolute value. (-/-G) Upper panel shows a schematic of the SU5402 (or DMSO) treatment timeline (24–32 hpf) in control and mib mutant embryos.
-Dot plot showing the number of -/-Tg(dusp6:d2EGFP) expressing parapineal cells at 32 hpf in control embryos treated with DMSO (light blue; n = 20) or with 5 µM SU5402 (dark blue, n = 18), and in mib mutant embryos treated with DMSO (orange, n = 17) or with SU5402 (yellow, n = 21).
-The number of -/-Tg(dusp6:d2EGFP)+ cells is increased in DMSO treated mib mutants versus controls (p-value=0.0077) but is decreased in SU5402 treated -/-mib mutants compared to DMSO treated -/-mib mutants (p-value=0.0248 in Welch’s t-test). (-/-H–I) Upper panel in H shows a schematic of heat shock timeline in Tg(hsp70:ca-fgfr1) embryos injected with rbpja/b morpholinos (MO).
+(E–F) Upper panel show a schematic of the SU5402 (or DMSO) treatment timeline (24–32 hpf) in control and mib-/- mutant embryos.
+Dot plots showing the number (E) and the mean position (F) of gfi1ab expressing parapineal (PP) cells at 48 hpf in control embryos treated with DMSO (light blue dots; n = 32) or with 5 µM SU5402 (dark blue dots, n = 31), and in mib-/- mutant embryos treated with DMSO (orange dots, n = 31) or with SU5402 (yellow dots, n = 41).
+The number of gfi1ab-positive cells is increased in mib-/- mutants embryos, regardless of whether they were treated with SU5402 or DMSO (DMSO control versus DMSO mib-/-, ** p-value=0.0042; SU5402 control versus SU5402 mib-/-, ** p-value=0.0086, Welch t-test).
+The parapineal fails to migrate in 52% of DMSO treated mib-/- mutant embryos (PP mean position between −15 µm to +15 µm, gray-shaded area), and this proportion decreases to 19% of SU5402 treated mib-/- mutant embryos; p-value=0.0139 on a Chi-square test and p=0.0103 on a Welch t-test on absolute value.
+(G) Upper panel shows a schematic of the SU5402 (or DMSO) treatment timeline (24–32 hpf) in control and mib-/- mutant embryos.
+Dot plot showing the number of Tg(dusp6:d2EGFP) expressing parapineal cells at 32 hpf in control embryos treated with DMSO (light blue; n = 20) or with 5 µM SU5402 (dark blue, n = 18), and in mib-/- mutant embryos treated with DMSO (orange, n = 17) or with SU5402 (yellow, n = 21).
+The number of Tg(dusp6:d2EGFP)+ cells is increased in DMSO treated mib-/- mutants versus controls (p-value=0.0077) but is decreased in SU5402 treated mib-/- mutants compared to DMSO treated mib-/- mutants (p-value=0.0248 in Welch’s t-test).
+(H–I) Upper panel in H shows a schematic of heat shock timeline in Tg(hsp70:ca-fgfr1) embryos injected with rbpja/b morpholinos (MO).
 Dot plots showing the number (H) and the mean position (I) of gfi1ab expressing parapineal cells in control embryos that carry (purple dots; n = 55) or do not carry the Tg(hsp70:ca-fgfr1) transgene (light blue dots; n = 54), or in rbpja/bMO injected embryos that carry (dark red dots; n = 73) or do not carry the Tg(hsp70:ca-fgfr1) transgene (orange dots; n = 67).
 In rbpja/b morphants expressing Tg(hsp70:ca-fgfr1), the parapineal failed to migrate in 25% of embryos (n = 18/73; p-value=0.0007 Welch’s t-test on absolute value and p-value=0.0232 in Chi-square test), a defect significantly higher than expected from merely adding the effects of activated receptor transgene and rbpja/b MO injections alone (p-value=0.0001 in Welch t-test on absolute value and p-value=0.0003 in Chi-square test).
 Data are representative of four (H–I), three (A–F) or two experiments (G).
 Source files used to generate dot plots and for statistical analysis are available in Figure 4—source data 1.
-10.7554/eLife.46275.017Figure 4—source data 1.Figure 4.

 Suboptimal SU5402 treatment had no effect on parapineal cells specification, either in mib-/- mutant embryos or siblings (Figure 4E).
 As previously observed, we detected an increase in the number of gfi1ab expressing parapineal cells in DMSO-treated mib-/- embryos (18 ± 5) compared to controls (15 ± 2; p-value=0.0042).
 The number of gfi1ab positive cells at 48 hpf was also increased in SU5402 treated mib-/- embryos (19 ± 7) compared to SU5402-treated controls (15 ± 3; p-value=0.0086); however, there was no significant difference in the number of gfi1ab expressing cells between DMSO-treated mib-/- embryos and SU5402 treated mib-/- embryos (p-value=0.5687).
 These data support further that the role of Notch signaling in controling the number of parapineal cells is independent from its function in parapineal migration and does not involve Notch mediated modulation of FGF signaling.